-EMF’s can cause some people feel weak, have headaches or just feel ill when they work in front of computers or under florescent lights.
+EMF’s can cause some people to feel weak, have headaches, or just feel ill when they work in front of computers or under florescent lights.

 The human body has its own electromagnetic field, much like a magnet has north and south polarities.
 The nervous system controls and coordinates the whole body through electromagnetic energy.
 Every cell has north and south polarity that affects all functions of the cell.
 This energy field should be synchronized with the natural rhythms of the earth, moon and sun.

 Physical problems are either directly or indirectly related to emotions (i.e. phobias, depression, anxiety, anger)

 Emotions have been shown to be a complex reaction between the body and mind.
 The end result is a chemical reaction in the brain and cells, which produces a specific frequency or energy made of electrical and magnetic nerve signals.
 These energies radiate outward from our energy field.